aaronsoukaphay/c0723-code-solutions/javascript-methods/javascript-methods-quiz-notes.md

 - What is a method?
   a function which is a property of an object
-- How is a method different from any other function? it has built-in tasks that are performed by an object instance
+- How is a method different from any other function? a method is associated with an object
 - How do you remove the last element from an array? pop() method
 - How do you round a number down to the nearest integer?